microsoft/vcpkg/README.md

 - [Git][getting-started:git]
 - [Visual Studio][getting-started:visual-studio] 2015 Update 3 or greater with the English language pack

-First, download and bootstrap vcpkg itself; it can be installed anywhere, but generally we recommend using vcpkg as a submodule for CMake projects, and installing it globally for Visual Studio projects.
-We recommend somewhere like `C:\src\vcpkg` or `C:\dev\vcpkg`, since otherwise you may run into path issues for some port build systems.
+First, download and bootstrap vcpkg itself; it can be installed anywhere, but generally we recommend using vcpkg as a submodule so the consuming repo can stay self-contained.
+Alternatively, vcpkg can be installed globally; we recommend somewhere like `C:\src\vcpkg` or `C:\dev\vcpkg`, since otherwise you may run into path issues for some port build systems.

 ```cmd
 > git clone https://github.com/microsoft/vcpkg